 All building permits, which are issued by the Department of Permits, Licenses, and Inspections, require zoning approval, including those for interior renovations.
 However, only some will require a plot plan (change of use, new parking, fences, additions, etc.).
 Please consult a zoning specialist.

 Can I Come in to Look at Someone's Plan or a Specific File?

 Yes.
 Once an application has been filed, it is public record.
 Viewing public records is free, but copies are $0.50 per page.
 The Zoning Counter accepts check or money order only, payable to “Treasurer, City of Pittsburgh.”

 How Can I Find Out if there is an Occupancy Permit for a Property?

-We suggest that you contact the File Room in the Bureau of Building Inspection at 412-255-2195.
+We suggest that you contact the File Room in the Department of Permits, Licenses, and Inspections at 412-255-2195.
 They have on file all the occupancy permits that have ever been issued for a property.
 Click here for more information about obtaining an occupancy permit.

 Can a Single-Family Home be Turned into a Two-Family Home is the Zoning is R2?

 Not necessarily.
 The district may allow a two-family dwelling but certain code requirements must be met, including side yard setbacks, lot area, and parking requirements.
 Please consult a zoning specialist.

 How do I Change the Zoning of a Parcel?

 Please consult the Zoning Administrator.
 Make sure your intention is to change the zoning of a property rather than simply wanting to change the use of the property.
 If, so please set up a pre-application meeting.
 Click here for more information about pre-application meetings.